linkedin/dph-framework/productivity-concepts.md

 ## Context Switching

-Developers will "context switch" to another activity if they have to wait a certain amoun tof time for something.
+Developers will "context switch" to another activity if they have to wait a certain amount of time for something.
 For example, they might go read their email or work on something else if they have to wait longer than 30 - 60 seconds for a build to complete.
 The specific time depends on various factors, such as a person's expectations for how long the task _should_ take, how the task informs